All & Beyond

 Concept

-The Study Group is process oriented program that is centred around the athletic & somatic facets of dance, movement and embodiment.
-Cultivating body intelligence and physical expression and developing a self and group practice are the core of the program.
+All & Beyond is a process-oriented program centered around the athletic and somatic facets of dance, movement, and embodiment.
+Cultivating body intelligence, physical expression, and developing both individual and group practices are at the core of the program.

-The program is a professional training that is open for any person regardless of age or background.
-A basic previous experience in the field of dance or embodiment is required.
+This year-long program offers professional training and is open to individuals of all ages and backgrounds.
+A basic level of prior experience in the fields of dance or embodiment is required.

 The Program’s Structure

-The program constitutes four core modules and one optional module.
+The program consists of four core modules and one optional module.

-The mandatory modules are being taught 1.5 hours per week and lasts for 36 weeks.
-All the mandatory modules are built as a gradual process of accumulation of knowledge and skills.
+The mandatory modules are taught over 9 hours per week across 33 weeks.
+These modules are designed as a gradual, cumulative process of acquiring knowledge and developing skills.

-The optional module takes place every week for 3 hours (throughout the entire program) and will be guided by rotating guest teachers.
-Each participant is require to attend for a minimum of 12 hours in total (4 times), with the possibly to attend as much as one wishes.
+The optional module takes place weekly for 2.5 hours (throughout the program) and is guided by rotating guest teachers.
+Each participant is required to attend a minimum of 10 hours in total (4 sessions), with the option to attend as many additional sessions as desired.

-Together all the modules are an in-depth process oriented learning experience.
+Together, all modules form an in-depth, process-oriented learning experience.

-For detailed information about each model click here for the full curriculum.
+For detailed information about each module, click here for the full curriculum.

 Dates